im-ukr/SmartStay/Model/README.md

 ```sh
 GOOGLE_API_KEY="your_google_api_key_here"
 ```
-2. Create a Database and Email credentials(db_config.py) file in this directory with the following content:
+2. Create a db_config.py file in this (Model) directory with the following content:
 ```sh
 # db_config.py
 username = 'your-username'